emberjs/rfcs/text/0000-public-router-service.md

 In the case of this RFC, it would similarly become the responsibility of the engine's routing service to prefix such a url with the engine's mount path as appropriate, or decide to error, to preserve encapsulation.

-In practice we feel the flexibility and improved DX of this solution outweighs these drawbacks, and intend to continue enforcing the same constraints via the engines provided service.
+In practice, we feel the flexibility and improved DX of this solution outweighs these drawbacks, and intend to continue enforcing the same constraints via the engines provided service.

 ## Alternatives